jobteaser/terraform-kubernetes-get-secret/README.md

 and load the module using `terraform get`.

+The binary won't fail if you don't pass the context but terraform will.

 ### Module Variables

 Available variables are listed below, along with their default values: